 - Be patient and attentive.
 Puppies take time to adjust to their new homes and understand what behaviors are allowed through repetition.
 Think about how much time you have to train your Samoyed before bringing them home and get some professional help with training if you need it.

-How to stop Samoyed from pulling the leash?
+How to stop Samoyed from pulling the leash (start training your puppy)?

 Samoyeds need a lot of daily exercises to keep themselves healthy and occupied throughout their life so walking your Samoyed is a must.
 However, they are also very curious and like to explore, resulting in them pulling on their leash.
 Pulling on their leash can result in injury and frustration if it isn’t dealt with immediately.

-What you will need before training your Samoyed:
+What you will need to teach your Samoyed how to behave.

 - Get your Samoyed a harness.
 Samoyeds are working dogs that have an instinct for pulling sleds, so getting them a harness will make them feel like they are fulfilling that instinct and evenly distribute the forces over their back and shoulders to prevent neck injury.